ms264556/Hackery/pages/ZD1200LicensesAndSupport.md

 # Add AP Licenses and Upgrade Entitlement to a ZoneDirector 1200

+>If you have an older ZoneDirector then you can still add AP Licenses, but you'll have to (temporarily) install older software.
+>Follow the instructions here: [Add AP Licenses to a ZoneDirector](ZDAddLicenses.md)

 The ZoneDirector upgrade process just runs a script (`ac_upg.sh`) from the Software Image, and nothing is signed!
 So it's very easy to customize your ZoneDirector.